 Milk blob vs milk stream.

 When shooting still, non-moving, regular food on a plate, I always suggest that people set their shutter speed low + slow.
 Usually I have mine around 60 – that means that the shutter will take 1/60th of a second to open and close.
 But in the case of milk being poured on cereal, 1/60 is not fast enough to catch the movement of the pour.
 Check out the floating blob of milk hovering just above the cereal.
-That might have also had something to do with a faulty pour, but you get the idea: mystery substances lingering in the air is not a goal in food photography.
+That might have also had something to do with a faulty pour, but you get the idea: mystery stuff lingering in the air is not a goal in food photography.

 But if the shutter goes FASTER, you can catch more action! *Openclose*, just like that, and you’ve caught the droplets or the stream midair without the blurry blobness.
 For the one pictured here, I used a shutter speed of 1/200 of a second.